jspecify/jspecify/docs/docs/applying.md

     *   If you can't fix the bug right now, your nullness analysis tool should allow you to suppress the error with a `@SuppressWarnings` annotation, or some other mechanism that lets you keep track of these as TODOs.
 *   Maybe your nullness analyzer has a bug?
-(This is unlikely, but possible especially before we've completed our conformance test suite.)
+(This will eventually be unlikely, but it's possible, especially before we've completed our conformance test suite.)
     *   You should be able to suppress the error with a `@SuppressWarnings` annotation.
 Then file a bug with your nullness analyzer so they know about it.